Tuesday's gossip column

 Paris St-Germain players believe manager Mauricio Pochettino will leave for Manchester United and expect Frenchman Zinedine Zidane to replace him.
 (Marca, in Spanish)

-United will have to pay 10m euros (£8.4m) if they want to prize Argentine Pochettino, 49, away from PSG.
+Manchester United will have to pay 10m euros (£8.4m) if they want to prise Argentine Pochettino, 49, away from PSG.
 (Mirror)

+PSG have contacted Zidane, 49, who is keen on taking over as manager should Pochettino depart.
+(ESPN)

 Sevilla boss Julen Lopetegui, 55, has branded rumours linking him with Manchester United as "absurd".
 (Mirror)

-Manchester United chairman Ed Woodward is considering delaying his Old Trafford departure to help find Ole Gunnar Solskjaer's successor.
-The 50-year-old is due to leave his role at the club at the end of this calendar year following the collapse of the European Super League in April.
+Manchester United executive vice-chairman Ed Woodward is considering delaying his Old Trafford departure to help find Ole Gunnar Solskjaer's successor.
+The 50-year-old is due to leave his role at the club at the end of this year.
 (Sky Sports)

 Former Newcastle United manager Steve Bruce is said to be "very keen" on the short-term managerial role at Manchester United.
 The 60-year-old Englishman made more than 300 appearances for United as a player.
 (The Athletic - subscription required)

 Liverpool striker Mo Salah is close to signing a new long-term contract at the club.
 The 29-year-old Egyptian will enter the final year of his current contract next summer, with the club keen to finalise terms.
-(Team Talk)
+(Teamtalk)

 Arsenal will not discuss a new contract with 30-year-old French forward Alexandre Lacazette until the end of the season, despite knowing they risk losing him for nothing in the summer.
 Atletico Madrid, AC Milan, Marseille and Newcastle are all interested in the striker.
 (Sun)

+Chelsea are confident England midfielder Mason Mount will sign a new long-term contract with the club.
+The 22-year-old has been linked with Manchester City and Real Madrid.
+(Football Insider)

-Bayern Munich want to sign 18-year-old Barcelona wonderkid Pedri, despite the Spanish midfielder having a one billion euro release clause.
+Bayern Munich want to sign 18-year-old Barcelona wonderkid Pedri, despite the Spanish midfielder having a 1bn euro release clause.
 (AS, in Spanish)

 West Ham are working on a deal to sign Sparta Prague and Czech Republic striker Adam Hlozek, 19.
 (Football Insider)